 Questionnaire for the 2016 Socio-Economic Survey, Beli Bryag village

-Section 1: DATA ON AFFECTED HOUSEHOLD 1.1 First and last name of household head 1.2 Ethnic group 1.3 Phone contact number 1.4 Information on household 1.4.1 How long have you been living in the village?
+Section 1: DATA ON AFF ECTED HOUSEH HOLD

+1.1 First and last name of household head

+- 1.2 Ethnic group

+1.3 Phone contact numl ber

+1.4 Information on hous sehold

+1.4.1 How long have you been living in the village?

+Relation with Main occupation Social group Actually

 Full name Relation with the household head Year of birth Sex Main occupation Social group - employed, - pensioner, - unemployed, - student, etc. Educational status Actually living in the village Yes/No

-L
+1

 2

 3

-ł
+4

 5

-5
+6

-1.4.2 Where do your children go to school/kindergarten currently?

-in the village

-in the town of Radnevo
+1.4 .2 Where do your children go to school/kindergarten cu rrently? in the village □ in the town of Radnevo □ elsewhere